How weight loss injections work to reset your metabolism

 How do weight loss medications work?

 Losing weight through diet and exercise alone can be incredibly difficult and at times, it might feel like your body is working against you.
-This is where weight loss injections can be incredibly helpful as they help to reset the body's metabolic patterns and lower your set point (the weight that your body fights to maintain).
+This is where weight loss injections can be incredibly helpful as they help to target the body’s metabolic patterns, helping to lose weight sustainably.
+[1]

-The medication is made up of a molecule that works like the glucagon-like-peptide-1 (GLP-1) receptor.
+The medication is made up of a molecule that mimics the hormone glucagon-like-peptide-1 (GLP-1) receptor.
 GLP-1 is an appetite hormone that your body naturally produces to help regulate hunger.

-The medication used in Juniper's Weight Reset Program works like GLP-1 by suppressing your appetite and increasing the feeling of being full.
+This medication works like GLP-1 by suppressing your appetite and increasing the feeling of being full.
 This makes it easier for your body to maintain a lower weight, meaning you won't have to fight so hard to keep the weight off.

-In Australia, this class of prescription drugs have been available since 2017 that can assist with weight loss.
+In Australia, this class of medication have been available since 2017 that can assist with weight loss.
 When combined with lifestyle changes (such as eating a healthy diet and establishing a new workout routine), you can expect to see immediate and lasting changes in your body weight.

 Who can use a weight loss injection?